Written by Dr. Julian De Silva

 What does Asian Blepharoplasty surgery involve?

-There are over twenty differently reported techniques on Asian Eyelid Blepharoplasty which can be divided into three principal methods: the suture method, the partial-incision method and the skin-incision method.
+There are over twenty differently reported techniques on Asian eyelid surgery which can be divided into three principal methods: the suture method, the partial-incision method and the skin-incision method.

 This method of Asian Blepharoplasty is the most effective long term, it involves making a skin incision in the natural crease of the skin, which is usually invisible in a few months.
 Eyelid surgery can result in swelling and bruising that takes several weeks to settle.
 The benefit of the skin-incision methods is that it enables a natural looking fold to be created that is long-lasting.

-The suture or stitch method avoid any incisions in the skin, except for the passing of the stitches, and is very popular in the East particularly South Korea, China and Japan.
-The suture method is appealing as it avoid significant incisions in the skin and the stitches are buried underneath soft tissues and the recovery from surgery is fast.
-Dr. De Silva uses a customised suture method for asian blepharoplasty where the recovery is usually only a few hours.
+The suture or stitch method avoid any incisions in the skin, except for the passing of the stitches.
+The suture method is appealing as it avoids significant incisions in the skin and the stitches are buried underneath soft tissues and the recovery from surgery is fast.
+Dr De Silva uses a customised suture method for Asian blepharoplasty where the recovery is usually only a few hours.
 The limitation with this method is that the sutures have relatively short effect compared to the other methods as the effect is completely dependent on the stitches, which can weaken with time.

 What is the ideal height of your eyelid crease?

 The height of the eyelid crease is determined by your eyelid anatomy, the height of the rigid plate in your upper eyelid that gives it its tensile strength, termed the tarsal plate.
 The tarsal plate has an important function in enabling the eyelid to be effective in blinking and protecting the eye.
-The height of they tarsal plate varies (on average is between 6.0 and 7.5 millimetres) and is unique to each person.
-Dr. De Silva measures the height of your eyelid tarsal plate during the procedure, and the final height of your eyelid crease is determined by the tarsal plate.
+The height of the tarsal plate varies (on average is between 6.0 and 7.5 millimetres) and is unique to each person.
+Dr De Silva measures the height of your eyelid tarsal plate during the procedure, and the final height of your eyelid crease is determined by the tarsal plate and your specific requirements.
+Key is not too low or too high to keep a natural looking enhancement

 When can I return to social activities and work after Asian blepharoplasty?

 The recovery from Asian Blepharoplasty is dependent on the method used for surgery.
-Most patients take one week off work and social activities.
+Most patients take one to two weeks off work and social activities.
 Approximately 80-90% of the swelling has resolved at this time.
 Residual bruising can be covered with cosmetics and mascara after ten days.
 As a result of normal swelling the upper eyelid may look to high immediately after the surgery, as the swelling reduced the skin crease height comes down.
-There are surgical measures that Dr. De Silva takes to minimise swelling and bruising, and there are steps that patients can take to improve the recovery period including avoiding medications and foods that encourage swelling and the use of cold compresses after surgery.
+There are surgical techniques that Dr De Silva takes to minimise swelling and bruising, and there are steps that patients can take to improve the recovery period including avoiding medications and foods that encourage swelling and the use of cold compresses after surgery.

 What are the risks of Asian blepharoplasty?